chroma-core/chroma/docs/cip/CIP-07102024_Write_Ahead_Log_Pruning_Vacuuming.md

 This does not directly reduce the disk size of the database, but allows SQLite to reuse the space occupied by the deleted rows—thus effectively bounding the disk usage of the `embeddings_queue` table by `hnsw:sync_threshold`.

-To control log pruning, `SqlEmbeddingsQueue` will get a new configuration object with a single parameter: `automatically_prune`.
+To control log pruning, `SqlEmbeddingsQueue` will get a new configuration object with a single parameter: `automatically_purge`.
 This will default to `false` for systems with non-empty embedding queues, because:

 - The first pruning operation for a large embeddings queue can be very slow.
 - Some users may be relying on the WAL as a full backup.

-If the system's embedding queue is empty (a fresh system), `automatically_prune` will default to `true`.
+If the system's embedding queue is empty (a fresh system), `automatically_purge` will default to `true`.

 This configuration object will be stored in a new table, `embeddings_queue_config`.